emberjs/website/source/blog/2016-07-25-ember-2-7-and-2-8-beta-released.md

 #### Notable Deprecations

-The following deprecations are scheduled for release with Ember 2.7 and will be removed soon:
+The following deprecations are scheduled for release with Ember 2.7:

 * `Ember.Backburner` was private throughout the Ember 2.x series and will be removed after Ember 2.8, as mentioned in the